TaskletWMS/Customization/Samples/Pick2Bin/README.md

 This page enables the user to get Business Central to process the bin.
 This is where you will need to add code to process the contents of the bin.
 You can find inspiration in the "X02 PickToBin Remove Item" codeunit to find detailed bin contents including item tracking.

-This page is handled by the "X02 PickToBin Process Bin" codeunit.
+This page is handled by the **X02 PickToBin Process Bin** codeunit.

 </td><td>